Still Me

 Soon after, an assistant called my name.
 She walked me through a hallway where I was introduced to the doctor who would be treating me that day, a kind‑looking man in his fifties with a short beard and a balding scalp.
 I explained the pain and weakness in my shoulder.
 Without hesitation, he sent me to the X‑ray room.

 After the X‑ray, I was asked to wait in a small seating area while he examined the results.
 The waiting area had three chairs and a small table with outdated magazines.
-I sat there for twenty minutes, watching other patients walk by and wondering why it was taking so long.
+I sat there for 20 minutes, watching other patients walk by and wondering why it was taking so long.

 When the doctor finally approached, his head hung low, his face burdened.
 He invited me into his office and offered me a chair in front of his computer.
 I recognized the digital picture as an X‑ray.
 My ribcage filled the screen, and near my right shoulder was a large white object.
 He explained that a baseball‑sized tumor was destroying the second rib on my right side, causing pain in my right shoulder.
 He asked if I had heard of multiple myeloma.
 I hadn’t, so he spelled it out for me and said those ominous words that are reserved for people who are extremely sick.
 Then he said, “You need to see an oncologist.”
-“Get your affairs in order” is something you say to people who are dying.
-But I felt fine.
-I just had a sore shoulder.

 I later learned this cancer targets plasma cells in the bone marrow, where blood cells are produced.
-It only affects about seven out of 100,000 people each year.
+It only affects about 7 out of 100,000 people each year.
 I was in an exclusive club—one I could do without.

 My mind felt numb.
 I tried to study the X‑ray like a music score I’d never seen before.
 This white mass, where bone should have been, was silently eating through my rib for months while I’d been conducting rehearsals above it.
-For thirty‑two years, I had been teaching students to read and interpret music notation: black‑and‑white symbols that transform into sounds words cannot imitate.
+For 32 years, I had been teaching students to read and interpret music notation: black‑and‑white symbols that transform into sounds that words cannot imitate.
 Now I was trying to decipher what this white blob meant.
 It wasn’t music or beauty; it was disease and probable death.

 It felt like he was talking about someone else.
 My voice remained steady as I asked technical questions about tumor behavior, maintaining the same analytical detachment I used to dissect my conductor’s score: breaking it into smaller pieces, trying to solve the puzzle.